getcarina/getcarina.com/_reference/2016-10-31-carina-cli.md

 Environment variables are a safe way to specify sensitive credentials without having them captured in your shell session history.

-First, `carina` looks for the Rackspace Public Cloud environment variables, then if not found, looks for the Rackspace Private Cloud environment variables.
+The client first looks for the Rackspace Public Cloud environment variables.
+If it does not find them, it looks for the Rackspace Private Cloud environment variables.
 For your convenience, the client also recognizes the environment variables used by the Rackspace command-line tool, `rack`.
 Use the `--cloud` flag to explicitly select a cloud.

-**Public Cloud**
+Set and use the following environment variables for public cloud:
 * `CARINA_USERNAME`, or `RS_USERNAME`
 * `CARINA_APIKEY`, or `RS_API_KEY`

-**Private Cloud**
+Set and use the following environment variables for private cloud.

-You can quickly set these environment variables by sourcing the [openrc file for your private cloud installation](https://developer.rackspace.com/docs/private-cloud/rpc/v10rpc-v10-op-user-guide/environment-variables/).
+You can quickly set them by sourcing the [openrc file for your private cloud installation](https://developer.rackspace.com/docs/private-cloud/rpc/v10rpc-v10-op-user-guide/environment-variables/).
 * `OS_USERNAME`
 * `OS_PASSWORD`
 * `OS_AUTH_URL`